-Speculation has become a popular investment practice observed by investors and even business organizations to either earn from profits or hedge and manage risks.
+Speculation has become a popular investment and trading practice observed by investors, traders, and even business organizations to either earn from profits or hedge and manage risks.
 However, although it has positive impacts or advantages and benefits, speculation has its share of negative impacts or disadvantages and risks.

 One of the benefits of speculation centers on its positive effects on the economy.
 It promotes market efficiency because it makes a particular market more liquid or in other words, it expedite the purchase of an asset without causing a drastic change in price.
 The presence of speculators means that a market has more players and thus, not merely confined to producers and consumers.